Last Updated: January 13, 2014

 With large-scale excavations stalled due to imposing financial constraints, many of those possessing interests in Oak Island turned to tourism as both a source of revenue and public promotion.
 Unfortunately, this type of commercial activity also required a license.
 Despite the additional limitations governing treasure hunting, the main players on Oak Island, including the Triton Alliance, all managed to secure Treasure Trove Licenses.

 As early as the 1980s, Blankenship and Tobias were operating a tourism arm of their expedition.
 This entity was termed the Oak Island Exploration Company.
 Supported by the prominent Oak Island land holdings of the Triton Alliance, the organization enjoyed nearly exclusive access for tourism.
 However, members of the public interested in the island's history also began organizing their own groups.
 Among them was the Oak Island Tourism Society.
 In the late 1990s, when Tobias moved to sell his shares of the property, the Oak Island Tourism Society fervently petitioned the Canadian government to purchase the land and open it to the public.
-Despite the organization's protest, in 2006 the lots were sold to American investors from Michigan, who along with Blankenship, formed Oak Island Tourism Inc. (Proctor, 2003).
+Despite the organization's protest, in 2006 the majority of the island was sold to brothers Marty Lagina (a succesful energy businessman) & Rick Lagina from Kingsford, Michigan, who along with Blankenship, formed Oak Island Tourism Inc. (Proctor, 2003).

 Unfortunately for Oak Island enthusiasts, several developments around the turn of the 21st century created further complications.
 First, in 2009, the Oak Island Tourism Society voted to dissolve the organization, citing their inability to open an interpretive center dedicated to the Money Pit narrative.
 Then, in 2010, the Canadian government revisited the Treasure Trove Act.
 This time, rather than tightening restrictions in the legislation, officials replaced the bill with the Oak Island Treasure Act.
 The new law aimed to discourage exploiting Nova Scotia's cultural resources for commercial gain.
 As a result, "[a]nyone who wants to search for and recover in Oak Island Nova Scotia precious stones or metals in a state other than their natural state, and to keep them," would face a cumbersome licensing process with the Department of Natural Resources and would be heavily taxed on any findings (Department of Natural Resources, 2013).
 Since its enactment, the measure has discouraged many potential treasure seekers and has inhibited activity on the once spirited Oak Island.